Kofoworola Abeni Pratt

 Chief Kofoworola Abeni Pratt Hon.
-FRCN (née Scott, 1915 – 18 June 1992) was a Nigerian nurse who was the first black nurse to work in Britain's National Health Service.
+FRCN (née Scott, 1915 – 18 June 1992) was a Nigerian nurse who was one of the first notable black nurses to work in Britain's National Health Service.
 She subsequently became vice-president of the International Council of Nurses and the first black Chief Nursing Officer of Nigeria, working in the Federal Ministry of Health.

 Early life

 Pratt was born in Lagos, Nigeria as the second of four children of Augustus Alfred Scott and Elizabeth Omowumi Scott (née Johnson).
 Her paternal great-grandfather was Chief Taiwo Olowo, a wealthy Yoruba nobleman.
 Her family was Anglican and she attended St John's Secondary School and CMS Girls School, Lagos.
 She passed the Cambridge senior school certificate in 1933 and then studied to be a teacher at the United Missionary College in Ibadan, after her father discouraged her from her wish to be a nurse.
 From 1936 to 1940, she taught at the CMS Girls School.

 On 3 January 1941, she married Eugene Samuel Oluremi (Olu) Pratt, a pharmacist for the civil service.
 Her husband was posted in Enugu, Warri and Forcados, so the couple moved around.
 Their first son died in infancy and their second son, Babatunde, was born in Lagos in 1943.
 Her husband moved to London the following year to receive British medical qualifications.
 Their third child, Olufemi, was born in London in 1952.